 Not minor if: The licensee failed to perform the required inspection which resulted in a non-conforming package being used to transport radioactive material.

-Example g: The licensee failed to make a determination that a transportation package(s) was proper for the contents to be shipped (i.e., failure to verify that package is in an unimpaired physical condition, proper installation of gasket and closure device, package was loaded and closed in accordance with written procedures, moderator or neutron absorber is present and in proper condition, contamination and radiation levels do not exceed Department of Transportation regulations, and temperatures do not exceed regulatory limits.)
+Example 5g: The licensee failed to make a determination that a transportation package(s) was proper for the contents to be shipped (i.e., failure to verify that package is in an unimpaired physical condition, proper installation of gasket and closure device, package was loaded and closed in accordance with written procedures, moderator or neutron absorber is present and in proper condition, contamination and radiation levels do not exceed Department of Transportation regulations, and temperatures do not exceed regulatory limits.)

 The violation: 10 CFR 71.87, Routine Determinations, requires the licensee to perform various actions to ensure the package is proper for the contents to be shipped.